jamesmcm/fireiceRL/PLAN.md

 * Lua-side communication relies on the actively maintained `lua-zmq` bindings (falling back to `lzmq` when present).
 The bridge now polls the socket without blocking the emulator.
 * The bridge exposes a `set_speed` command so training runs can switch FCEUX into `normal`, `turbo`, or `nothrottle` speed modes directly from the Python shell.
 * Python uses Gymnasium-style wrappers, stacked grayscale observations, and a PPO agent with regular logging (`metrics.csv`, `reward_components.csv`, `events.jsonl`) and periodic checkpoints.
+* A lightweight launcher spawns N FCEUX processes with consecutive ports (`--base-port`), exports `FIREICE_PORT` for each worker, and cleans them up when training stops.
 * Episode termination in the bridge is configurable: the agent can continue play after level clears/deaths or trigger resets via CLI flags.
 Detection relies on the in-level flags (`$0018/$001C/$00D0`), level-select flags (`$0324/$0328`), pause flags (`$031D/$0321`), and the death animation flag (`$0003 == 8`).
 * The PPO trainer can optionally trigger full environment resets after a configurable number of updates without positive reward, preventing the agent from stalling on unsolved levels.